jaredly/j3/Roadmap.md

   - expressions
   ...
 I mean that's it, so thye could be called "definitions", but idk

+- [ ] the FONT is TOO SMALL
+  andd maybe just too skinny? idk, I should play around with different fonts.

 - gotta toplevel 'em all
   - [x] Structured Editor
   - [x] Encoding